 As one of the most LGBTQ-friendly islands in the Caribbean, Puerto Rico has an inclusivity that extends well into its retail and shopping scene.

-Since Hurricane Maria, the San Juan shopping landscape has been rebuilt and refreshed with businesses devoted to preserving Puerto Rican tradition and supporting global causes, like fair-trade fashion and female entrepreneurship.
+Since Hurricane Maria, the San Juan shopping landscape has been rebuilt and refreshed with businesses devoted to preserving Puerto Rican tradition and supporting global causes like female entrepreneurship.
 As a visitor, your positive impact is greater when you shop local brands.
 Here are a few locally owned places to check out while exploring the capital’s colorful, gay-friendly neighborhoods’ spectrum of shops – from artisanal trinkets to luxury fashion.

 Old San Juan

 Stroll the pastel-colored streets of Old San Juan to find hidden gems.

 As one of the most iconic shops on the island, Olé has been hand-fitting Panama hats in Old San Juan since 1977.
 Plus, your ability to customize elements on the hat mean they’re each one of a kind.
 Olé exclusively sells hats from traditional Latin American manufacturers who’ve been in the business for generations.